assaabloy-ppi/salt-channel/files/spec-salt-channel-v3-notes.md

     1   TicketSize, OPT.
         The size of the following ticket encoded in one byte.
-        Allowed range: 1-127.
+        Allowed value range: 1-127.

     x   Ticket, OPT.
         A resume ticket received from the server in a previous session between this particular client and server.
-        The bytes of the ticket MUST NOT be interprented by the client.
+        The bytes of the ticket MUST NOT be interpreted by the client.
-        The exact interprentation of the bytes is entirely up to the server.
-See separate section.
+        The exact interpretation of the bytes is entirely up to the server.
+See separate documentation.

     **** M1/Header ****